yamajackr/Kotonoha/README.md

 **Note:** This add-on uses Merriam-Webster's Collegiate®, Medical, Learner's, Elementary Dictionary with Audio API to get definitions and pronunciations.
 This requires you sign up for a Merriam-Webster account and use your own individual API access key.
 Go to the [Merriam-Webster Dictionary API website](http://www.dictionaryapi.com/), sign up for an account, and request access to the dictionaries.
 Then, replace **`YOUR_KEY_HERE`** with the key you receive.
 You can add up to three dictionaries.
 Also, the add-on references the English-Japanese dictionary provided by [Weblio](https://ejje.weblio.jp/).

+## How to use
+First, set up the add-on's configuration settings.
+This requires entering your primary dictionary and API key for that dictionary.
+You can also choose to include additional dictionaries if you wish.

+Once the add-on is configured, you can use it to search for the pronunciation and definitions of a word by pressing the button in the flashcard creation window.
+Simply select the word you want to look up (or use all the text on the front of the card), and the add-on will automatically search for and display the information you need.

 ## Acknowledgement
-I would like to express my gratitude to the developer of the Anki add-on [AudoDefine](https://github.com/z1lc/AutoDefine), which inspired the creation of this tool.
+I would like to express my gratitude to the developer of the Anki add-on [AutoDefine](https://github.com/z1lc/AutoDefine), which inspired the creation of this tool.

 ## License & Credits
 Icon made by [WordArt](https://wordart.com/)